waterst0ne/waterst0ne.github.io/_posts/2022-12-13-bitcoin-dev-journey.md

 ### BitDevs Atlanta and Terminus Electric Money Lab
 Before TABCONF Autumn and I had the opportunity to go to Bitdevs Atlanta as guest speakers about our Summer of Bitcoin experience.
 Autumn is founder of Generation Bitcoin, a community of teens learning and contributing to Bitcoin.
 BitDevs ATL is a Bitcoin meetup hosted by Stephen and Bryan who are also founders of Terminus Electric Money Laboratory which is a Bitcoin and Lightning hackerspace (workspace).
-Please make sure to pay them a visit in your  sats-mobile if you happen to be in Atlanta.
+Please make sure to pay them a visit if you happen to be in Atlanta.
 -	[Generation Bitcoin](https://genbitcoin.org/)
 -	[BitDevs ATL](https://atlantabitdevs.org/)
 -	[Terminus Electric Money Lab](https://terminus.money/)